ramos07/pose-estimation/README.md

 ### Example Video and Graph
 * Here is a [video](https://www.youtube.com/watch?v=kk0D3QOK8qk) of a gymnast doing a round-off back handspring back layout
-* Below is a graph made from the video using MATLAB which analyzing critical points in different frames of the video (z axis)
+* Below is a graph made from the video using MATLAB which analyzes critical points in different frames of the video (Z axis)
 * The critical points represent specific points in the tumbling sequence where corrections would be most effective

 <p align="center">